A Three-Part Blog Series

 - Charging MSRs can also provide Regulation and Contingency Reserve to the market.

-- Energy dispatch modifies the MSR’s SoC.
+- Energy dispatch modifies the Market Storage Resource’s SoC.

 - Cleared Operating Reserve may not modify the SoC since deployment is not guaranteed.

 - SPP’s Cleared Operating Reserve has a 50% chance of deployment and, therefore, a 50% impact on the SoC.

 - MSR deployment of operating reserves impacts the SoC just as the dispatch of energy does.
 However, Cleared Operating Reserve does not always get deployed.
 Therefore, to enforce the maximum and minimum SoC constraints, Cleared Operating Reserves will impact the resources by SoC by 50% of the cleared product.